Defending Clients Charged Under Michigan’s Implied Consent Law

 It is important to know your rights while operating a motor vehicle.
-At Amberg, Amberg & Williams, we are well-informed of Michigan driving laws including the implied consent law.
+At Williams & Associates, we are well-informed of Michigan driving laws, including the implied consent law.

-Contact us online or call us at 231-735-8575 or toll free at 866-447-9209 if you refused to take a chemical test in violation of Michigan’s implied consent law.
-Our experienced lawyers will aggressively defend against your OWI charge.
+Contact us online or call us at 231-735-8575 or toll-free at 866-447-9209 if you refused to take a chemical test and violated Michigan’s implied consent law.
+Our experienced lawyers will aggressively defend against your operating while intoxicated (OWI) charge.

 What Is Michigan’s Implied Consent Law?